ArdaxHz/mdownloader/README.md

 ## Excecute
 `python3 mdownloader.py [options] (<manga|chapter|group|user|list link/id> or filename)`

 To batch download, create a file in the same folder as the downloader.
 Inside, add one id or link per line.
 Instead of typing the id when executing, enter the filename.
-Since chapter is the default download type, any non-links will be treated as chapter ids and download as such.
+Since chapter is the default download type, any non-links will be treated as chapter ids and be downloaded as such.

 `python3 mdownloader.py mylist.txt [-t <manga|group|user|list>]`